***Need health insurance coverage?

-In nearly all states, open enrollment begins on November 1st and ends on December 15th.
-There are twelve state-run exchanges which control their enrollment platforms, which gives them the option to add additional time before or after the open enrollment period.
-This will grow to 13 in 2020 as Nevada will begin governing their medical insurance platform.
-For 2019 coverage, ten of the twelve state-run programs opted to extend the open enrollment time for residents.
-Only Maryland and Idaho adhered with the November 1st – December 15th time frame.
+In nearly all states, open enrollment begins on November 1 and ends on December 15.
+However, there are 12 state-run exchanges, and the District of Columbia, that control their enrollment platforms, which gives them the option to add additional time before or after the open enrollment period.

 Individual Market Coverage